gumb0/smt_task/Sparse Merkle Tree.md

 Unlike a proof in a usual Merkle tree, proofs in SMT are NOT `q` N-bit hashes going all the way from level 0 at the leaf all the way to the root!

-Instead, it has a format `(proofBits, proofBytes)`, where  `proofBits`  is `q` bits that can compactly represent whether the sisters going up to the root are default hashes or not – that is, for each bit:
+Instead, a proof has a format `(proofBits, array_of_hashes)`, where  `proofBits`  is `q` bits that can compactly represent whether the sisters going up to the root are default hashes or not – that is, for each bit:

 - 0 means "use the default hash"
-- 1 means "use 32 bytes in `proofBytes`"
+- 1 means "use the hash from `array_of_hashes`"

-And `proofBytes` contains just the non-default hashes.
+And `array_of_hashes` contains just the non-default hashes.
 If we don't store any special values in the tree associated with each key (that is, we want to represent a "set" of values, similar to `std::set`), it is natural to keep at the leaves of the tree the values 0 and 1.

-Examples
+#### Examples

+For the tree illustrated above:

-- The proof of `5` existence in the tree illustrated below is: `(0b0001, H1, Hroot)`
+- The proof of existence of the key `5` : `(0b0001, H1, Hroot)`
-- The proof of `6` non-existence: `(0b0101, H2, H1, Hroot)`
+- The proof of non-existence of the key `6` : `(0b0101, H2, H1, Hroot)`